Juanarcidiacono/Send-email/README.md

 # Send an email to people that meet a condition
-From an excel File I send an email to those who meet a condition.
+From an excel file I send an email to those who meet a condition.